filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

     - In `fvm/src/machine/default.rs` in the new function of your machine context, you will find a `SUPPORTED_VERSIONS` constant that defines the range of network versions (for networks that are not Hyperspace) supported.
 Bump this range to support your new network version.
     - In `shared/src/version/mod.rs`, in the `NetworkVersion` implementation, you will find a series of constants representing different network versions.
 To add a new network version, you need to declare a new constant: `pub const (VXX+1): Self = Self(XX+1);`

+You can take a look at [this Ref-FVM PR as a reference](https://github.com/filecoin-project/ref-fvm/pull/1929), which added the skeleton for network version 22.

 ## Filecoin-FFI Checklist

 1. Update the `TryFrom<u32>` implementation for `EngineVersion` in `rust/src/fvm/engine.rs`